HoldenLab/microscope-focus-lock/README.md

 - Code is included to control the stepper motor and microscope focus via Arduino.
 Download the Arduino IDE, and open the Arduino focus-controller.ino sketch.
 Install the _Adafruit\_Motor\_Shield\_V2\_Library_ via the _Sketch\>Include Library\>Manage Libraries_ interface.
 Upload the code to the Arduino board.
 - Connect to the Arduino board and control the motor using the Arduino (or any other) serial monitor interface.
 - In addition to serial monitor control, I also added a very basic UP/ DOWN  manual control with two push buttons wired to Arduino digital I/O pins.
 - Axial magnification is proportional to the square of the lateral magnification.
 In order for a tube lens shift of several mm to cause sufficient focal shift, we need to use a shorter focal length tube lens for the autofocus, compared to the imaging tube lens.
-In our case, the (Nikon) imaging tube lens is f=200mm, and the autofocus is f=100mm, reducing the axial autofocus magnification by a factor of 4 – this gives us an ~10 um lock range.
+In our case, the (Nikon) imaging tube lens is f=200mm, and the autofocus is f=100mm, reducing the axial autofocus magnification by a factor of 4 â€“ this gives us an ~10 um lock range.

 ## Photos